Evusma/Databricks_DE_associate/questions_databricks_DE_associate.md

 *Answer*

-### Delta Live Tables
+### Lakeflow declarative pipelines

-**Explanation:** Delta Live Tables is a declarative framework designed specifically for building reliable, maintainable, and testable data processing pipelines.
+**Explanation:** a lakeflow declarative pipeline is a declarative framework designed specifically for building reliable, maintainable, and testable data processing pipelines.
 It includes built-in functionality for monitoring data quality, such as data quality checks, data lineage tracking, and alerting for failed checks.
 This makes it an ideal tool for automating the process of monitoring the data quality in a data pipeline.

 -------------------------------------------------------------------------------------------------------------------------
 ## **Question**